 Hammond Heritage Character Area

-What is the Hammond Heritage Character Area process?It is a community engagement process to explore potential legislative and regulatory tools for conserving the heritage character in Hammond.
+*The process has finished*It was a community engagement process that explored potential legislative and regulatory tools for conserving the heritage character in Hammond.

 To review the entire Heritage Inventory of Heritage Resources of Maple Ridge, click here.

-Why is the City doing this?Throughout the Hammond Area Plan process, the predominant message heard from the community was the desire to retain the neighbourhood’s heritage character.
+Why was the City doing this?Throughout the Hammond Area Plan process, the predominant message heard from the community was the desire to retain the neighbourhood’s heritage character.
 As a result of the community feedback received during the Hammond Area Plan consultation, Policy 3-4 was created with a commitment to come back to the community to explore potential legislation and regulatory tools for conservation of the Heritage Character Area.